KeiBlackley/READKEI.md/templates/application.md

-1. Replace `Project-Name` with your repo/project name.
+1. Replace `READKEI.md` with your repo/project name.
-2. Replace `GitHub-User` with your GitHub username.
+2. Replace `KeiBlackley` with your GitHub username.
-3. Replace `Project-Link` with your project's website.
+3. Replace `https://keiblackley.github.io/READKEI.md` with your project's website.
-4. Replace `Project-Description` with a description of your project.
+4. Replace the project description below the shield images.
 5. Modify content in the Table of Contents.
 6. Remove these steps and save.